epinio/docs/docs/references/settings.md

 when talking to Epinio's API server.
 The `epinio login [URL]` command asks for your username and password, checks the validity of the credentials, and saves the information to the settings.

+The `token` is an object generated when you log in with an OIDC provider using the `epinio login --oidc` command.

+The `token` combines the `access_token` and `refresh_token`.

+If a token is present, it will be used to authenticate and takes precedence over the username and password.

 The installation uses the wildcard domain `omg.howdoi.website` and the `epinio-ca` issuer by default.